ghkhashayar/docs/docs/widgets/checkbox.md

 ## Properties

-fastChange
+### fastChange

 `type: boolean`

-change checkbox on index. if you enable this you can directly change checkbox value in list.
+change checkbox on the index. if you enable this you can directly change checkbox value on the list.

-fastChangeTimestamps
+### fastChangeTimestamps

 `type: boolean`

-changing timestamp update on fast change or not.
+Should fast change touch the updated_at column or not.

-fastChangeBefore
+### fastChangeBefore

 `type: callable`

-callback before fast change saving in fastchange. parameters : (Model $item)
+callback before fast change saving in fast change. parameters : (Model $item)

-fastChangeAfter
+### fastChangeAfter

 `type: callable`

 callback call after fast change saved.
 parameters: (Model $item)

-fastChangeController
+### fastChangeController

 `type: string`

 controller to use with fast change.
 > this will fill automatically by [CrudControllers](../crud.md).

-fastChangeControllerAuthorize
+### fastChangeControllerAuthorize

 `type: callable`